Ziang-Lu/Design-Patterns/3-Structural Patterns/4-Proxy Pattern/Proxy Pattern.md

 In order to let the `Proxy` controls the access to its hiding `RealSubject` behind the scene, the `Proxy` needs to provide similar API as the `RealSubject`.

 Therefore, we simply let this step be done via letting `RealSubject` and `Proxy` share a common super class `Subject`, in which we define only the methods that we want the `Proxy` to provide access to.

+=> In this way, the clients can't tell whether they are working with a `RealSubject` or its `Proxy`.

 ***